sheng-kai-wang/ChatOps4Msa/src/main/resources/capability-guideline/toolkit-list.md

   - replace
 ```

-### split the string into an array using a separator
+### split the string into a list using a separator

 ```yml
 toolkit-string-split: